 COMPARE PRICING FOR - Endometrial Cancer

 Surgery: It is the main treatment for most endometrial cancers.
 How much surgery you have depends on how far your cancer has spread and on your general health.
-Surgery may involve either total removal of the uterus called a abdominal hysterectomy or removal of the uterus along with the Fallopian tubes and both ovaries; called as salpingo-oophorectomy.
+Surgery may involve either the total removal of the uterus (abdominal hysterectomy) or removal of the uterus along with the Fallopian tubes and both ovaries (salpingo-oophorectomy).
 Surgery is either performed as a:

-- Laparotomy: It is a open – abdomen procedure.
+- Laparotomy: It is an open abdomen procedure.
 This is a traditional surgical procedure.

-- Laparoscopy: This is also called as keyhole surgery.
-Women with early stage womb cancer (stage 1 & 2), and some stage 3 cancers may have keyhole surgeries.
+- Laparoscopy: This is also called keyhole surgery.
+Women with early-stage womb cancer (stage 1 & 2), and some stage 3 cancers may have keyhole surgeries.

 - Robotic Surgery: In a few hospitals, the surgeon may use a special machine (robot) to help with laparoscopic surgery.
 This is also called a robotic surgery pr da Vinci surgery.